 In this article, we present the project outputs in a framework to evaluate their conservation impact.
 We recommend that this framework can be applied to other programs to help make better assessments of how much good volunteer tourism projects are actually doing.
 We also present guidelines on how to do a better job of running volunteer tourism projects so that they do more good.

 The conclusion of this article is that volunteer tourism can make an important contribution to research and conservation, particularly in under-resourced regions but a lot depends on how it is managed.
 We hope it makes a useful contribution.
-The reference for the article is:
+For recent articles in the Journal of Ecosystem Services visit their website.
+The reference for this paper is:

 Roques, KG, Jacobson, SK, & McCleery, RA, (2018).
 Assessing contributions of volunteer tourism to ecosystem research and conservation in southern Africa.
 Ecosystem Services 30.
 DOI: 10.1016/j.ecoser.2017.12.014